readium/architecture/streamer/parser/a11y-metadata-parsing.md

 `accessibilitySummary` is a key whose value is a map of localized strings (JSON-LD language maps).

-It is expected in a conformant EPUB publication ([EPUB Accessibility 1.0](https://www.w3.org/Submission/epub-a11y/#sec-disc-package)).
+It is expected in a conformant EPUB publication ([EPUB Accessibility 1.0](https://www.w3.org/Submission/epub-a11y/#sec-disc-package) and [EPUB Accessibility 1.1](https://www.w3.org/TR/epub-a11y-11/#sec-disc-package)).

 ### EPUB 2.x